An Algorithm for the Assignment Game Beyond Additive Valuations: The FindPriceIncrease Subroutine

 The proof of this result is deferred to Appendix \ref{sec:proofs:FPI:duality}.
 See Figure \ref{fig:MDG_structure} for an example of the lemma.
 This intermediate result will help us show that if a negative weight alternating cycle exists in the marginal demand graph, then a negative weight alternating cycle exists that also preserves partial stability when augmented.
+We can now prove Lemma~\ref{lem:MWlegalmatching_correct}.